rhschnell/vr-documents/.gitlab/merge_request_templates/MR.md

 * [ ] Line coverage is as expected (at least 80%) in the HTML report, and testing was done as much as possible.
 * [ ] There are no StyleCop errors.
 * [ ] The MR contains the spent time, tags, the two reviewers, there is an approval rule that the two reviewers must approve before merging, and squash commits are checked.
-* [ ] The corresponding Sprint Retrospective section has been written in our common document (Google Docs).
+* [ ] The corresponding Sprint Retrospective section has been written in our wiki.

 # Details
 *Please specify any details regarding your merge request*